imanolrio/floppy-music/README.md

 - Arduino Nano.
 Kind of old, but it is powerful enough for this purpose.
 You can use any other Arduino variant with minimal changes in the code.
 I bought it on [eBay](https://www.ebay.com/).
 - A 5V power supply with enough output current.
 I bought a 5A one to be sure, on [Amazon](https://www.amazon.es/gp/product/B013QWW4DO/).
 - A black methacrylate board.
 You can find it in most DIY stores.
+- Wire, soldering iron, solder wire, glue...
 - A Darth Vader funko figure, just for decoration.

 To compile the code, you need to have the [Arduino IDE](https://www.arduino.cc/en/main/software) installed, as well as the [Timer One](https://playground.arduino.cc/Code/Timer1/) library, which is used to generate interruptions.

 If you are using another variant of Arduino instead of Nano, make sure it supports hardware SPI.
-If not, you will need to change the code to call the software SPI implementing functions of WS2801 library, which should not be a big deal anyway.
+If not, you can always change the code to call the software SPI-over-GPIO implementing functions of WS2801 library.